 Lough Cullin was previously surveyed in 1994, 1998 and 2001 as part of a fish stock assessment by IFI's research section using seven-panel benthic braided survey gill nets.
 These surveys revealed that the brown trout population declined between 1995 and 2001.
 Eutrophication problems have been evident in the lake in recent years.
-There was a population of rudd in the lake since the 1960s; however roach, a highly prolific non-native species, became established in the lake in the 1990s.
-The lake was also previously surveyed by IFI for the WFD fish monitoring programme in 2009, 2012 and 2015.
-During the 2015 survey, roach were found to be the dominant species present in the lake.
-Perch, brown trout, tench, eels and pike were also captured during the survey.
+There was a population of rudd in the lake since the 1960s; however, roach, a highly prolific non-native species, became established in the lake in the 1990s.
+The lake has been surveyed by IFI for the WFD fish monitoring programme in 2009, 2012, 2018 and 2022 (REFS needed)-WFDfish.ie.
+During the 2018 survey, roach were found to be the dominant species present in the lake.
+Perch, brown trout, tench, three-spined stickleback, rudd, pike, roach/rudd hybrids, salmon and eels were also captured during the survey.
 Lough Cullin was assigned an ecological status of Moderate following the most recent WFD survey (2018) based on the fish populations present.
+The EPA has assigned the lake an overall ecological status of moderate for the 2013-2018 monitoring period.

+2.4.
 Lough Carra

-Lough Carra is situated in County Mayo and forms the most northerly part of the Great Western Lakes system of Loughs Corrib, Mask and Carra.
+Lough Carra is situated in County Mayo and forms the most northerly part of the Corrib catchment.
 It is located approximately 5km north of Ballinrobe, Co.
 Mayo.
-Lough Carra is the largest marl lake in Ireland, with a surface area of approximately 1600ha.
+Lough Carra is the largest marl lake in Ireland, with a surface area of approximately 1,600ha.
 It is a hard water lake which acquires most of its water via the feeder streams that flow in at various points around its perimeter (Huxley and Huxley, 2009) with some contributions from ground-water springs.
 The majority of the lake is shallow with a mean depth of approximately 1.8m; however, there are sections of the lake where depths reach over 19m (Huxley and Huxley, 2009).
 Lough Carra is well known for its green/blue colour which is due to the formation of calcareous encrustations (NPWS, 2004).
 The lake contains well developed stonewort communities with Chara curta, C. desmacantha, C. rudis and C. contraria also recorded (NPWS, 2004).
 It is categorised as typology class 10 (as designated by the EPA for the purposes of the Water Framework Directive (WFD)), i.e. shallow (100mg/I CaCO3).